ByteSizedRD/liftoff-cards-planning/README.md

 ## Technologies

-React, Spring REST API, PostgreSQL, Swagger, ChartJS
+React, Spring REST API, PostgreSQL, Swagger, ChartJS, Digital Ocean, TravisCI

 ## What I'll Have to Learn

 I have some experience with React and Spring, but all of these technologies are relatively new to me.

 ## Story Mapping